mgroves/StickingPlace/README.md

 * __HttpExtensions::SetAuthCookie__: On the surface, it seems like Forms Auth only lets you put a string (username) into a cookie.
 You can put arbitrary objects in there, but you have to jump through some extra hoops to do it.
 SetAuthCookie jumps through the hoops.
 * __HttpExtensions::GetAuthCookie__: Get the arbitrary object back out of the Forms Auth cookie without all the hoop jumping.
 * __ModelStateDictionaryExtensions::GetAllErrors__: A convenience extension to walk through the whole MVC ModelState errors tree.
 Good for unit testing sometimes too.
 * __HtmlHelperExtensions::IsSelected__: In an ASP.NET View layout page, I will often have a bunch of nav links that need to be highlighted when the controller is "active".
-For instance, on a menu I have 3 links: "Users", "Invoices", "Locations", each going to an action in their respective controllers.
+For instance, on a menu I have 3 links: "Home", "Invoices", "Locations", each going to an action in their respective controllers.
 When an action in the "Users" controller is executed, I want the "Users" link to be visually highlighted by putting a CSS class on the link.
 To make this easy, I'll use the IsSelected extension like below.
 ReSharper and/or Visual Studio may not be happy with it, but it's valid Razor.
 It assumes a default CSS class of "active", but you can pass in another one.
 ```
 <ul class="nav navbar-nav">
-    <li@(@Html.IsSelected("Users"))>@Html.ActionLink("Home", "Index", "Home")</li>`
+    <li@(@Html.IsSelected("Home"))>@Html.ActionLink("Home", "Index", "Home")</li>`
     <li@(@Html.IsSelected("Invoices"))>@Html.ActionLink("Invoices", "Index", "Invoices")</li>
     <li@(@Html.IsSelected("Locations"))>@Html.ActionLink("Locations", "Index", "Locations")</li>
 </ul>
 ```
 * __HtmlHelperExtensions::StateDropDownListFor, ProvicesDropDownListFor, TerritoriesDropDownListFor, StatesAndTerritoriesDropDownListFor, StatesAndProvincesDropDownListFor, StatesAndProvincesAndTerritoriesDropDownListFor__: MVC Helpers to show dropdowns for U.S. States, Canadian provinces, and U.S. territories, and various permuations.
 Otherwise, it works just like Html.DropDownListFor.
 No offense intended to Canadians.
 * __StatesProvincesTerritories__: This is the source data used for StateDropDownListFor, broken up into States (which included Washington D.C.), Provinces, and Territories.

 StringHelpers
 -------------
 Helpers for string manipulation